-Any employee who suspects that a violation of this policy has occurred is encouraged to inform the Chief Equity & Inclusion Officer (CEIO) immediately.
-Please note: the CEIO position is currently vacant; therefore, please inform the Chief Compliance Officer of any suspected violations.
-Other employees not themselves directly experiencing such conduct are also encouraged to report any suspected violations of this Rule to the Chief Equity & Inclusion Officer.
-Any employee working in a supervisory capacity is required to report any actual or suspected violations of this Rule to the Chief Equity & Inclusion Officer.
+Any employee who suspects that a violation of this policy has occurred is encouraged to contact the Compliance Office immediately.
+Other employees not themselves directly experiencing such conduct are also encouraged to report any suspected violations of this Rule to the Compliance Office.
+Any employee working in a supervisory capacity has a duty to act and is required to report any actual or suspected violations of this Rule to the Compliance Office.

-Cricket Snyder, Chief Compliance Officer 205.583.8380 | snydere@jccal.org
+Cricket Snyder, Chief Compliance Officer

+205.325.5535 | snydere@jccal.org

 716 Richard Arrington Blvd.
-North, Suite A630, Birmingham, AL 35203
+North, Suite B305, Birmingham, AL 35203